opensvc/book.opensvc.com/src/agent/configure.base.md

 By default, the agent does not communicate with a collector.

-To enable communications with a collector, the {{#include kw}}`node.dbopensvc` node configuration parameter must be set.
+To enable communications with a collector, the {{#include ../inc/kw}}`node.dbopensvc` node configuration parameter must be set.
 The simplest expression is:

 	om cluster set --kw node.dbopensvc=collector.opensvc.com